fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat2.md

 ```

 `listenForMessage()` will subscribe to messages using the ChatService.
-It returns a `StreamSubscription` object what we are supposed to clean up when
+It returns a `StreamSubscription` object.
-the cubit gets closed.
+Note: We are supposed to cancel subscriptions when the cubit gets closed.
-Otherwise, we create a memory leak.
+If forgotten, it creates a memory leak.

 For each new message the cache is checked for a profile.
 If none is found, then it will fetch the profile and append it to the cache.